Jack Buchanan: The Band Wagon and last years

-In 1953 Buchanan returned to Hollywood to appear in Vincente Minelli's The Band Wagon.
+In 1953 Buchanan returned to Hollywood to appear in Vincente Minnelli's The Band Wagon.
 He played a highbrow actor-manager driven by financial necessity into more popular productions.
 His white-tie-and tails duet with Fred Astaire, "I Guess I'll Have to Change my Plan", shows, in Spicer's words, "the profound differences between American pep and English aristocratic nonchalance".
 The two performers admired each other greatly.
 Buchanan regarded Astaire as "the greatest dancer in the world today", and Astaire wrote, after Buchanan's death:

 Buchanan's final stage appearances were in 1956, in a tour of major British cities in the comedy The French Mistress.
 He played the harassed headmaster of a boys' boarding school trying to cope with the consequences of the arrival of a new French teacher who turns out to be an extremely glamorous and alluring young Frenchwoman.
 An Edinburgh critic wrote, "Beneath his black scholastic gown, Jack Buchanan is still the debonair figure we remember so well, with, may it be said, admiration".

-Buchanan died of spinal cancer in the Middlesex Hospital, London, on 20 October 1957.
+Buchanan died of spinal cancer, aged 67, in the Middlesex Hospital, London, on 20 October 1957.
 A private memorial service was held on board the Queen Mary, on which he, and latterly his wife, had frequently crossed the Atlantic.
 His ashes were scattered on Southampton Water.
 A memorial service followed on 25 October at St Columba's, the principal Church of Scotland church in London, attended by his widow and many members of the theatrical profession, including Elsie Randolph, Laurence Olivier, Tom Arnold, Clive Brook, Cicely Courtneidge, Zena Dare, Leslie Henson, Evelyn Laye, Anna Neagle, Naunton Wayne and Elisabeth Welch.